 Assessments must involve multiple measures of student achievement, including measures that assess higher-order thinking skills and understanding, which may include measures of student growth.
 Math and reading/language arts must be assessed yearly in grades three through eight and once in grades nine through 12.
 Science must be assessed at least once in grades three through five, grades six through nine, and once in grades 10 through 12.
+Assessment results must be disaggregated in subgroups similar to those in Kentucky's Senate Bill 168 of 2002.

-In addition, ESSA requires states to establish a means of identifying schools that need comprehensive support and improvement (CSI), which includes the lowest-performing 5 percent of schools and any high school failing to graduate one-third or more of its students.
+In addition, ESSA requires states to establish a means of identifying schools that need comprehensive support and improvement, which includes the lowest-performing 5 percent of schools and any high school failing to graduate one-third or more of its students.
 An annual state report card must also be made available online that provides a clear and concise description of Kentucky's accountability system.